 The University will respond to claims of Prohibited Conduct.
 A Complainant should contact the Title IX Coordinator or a member of the Title IX Team.
+To make a report, use the Sexual Harassment and Sexual Misconduct Report Form.

 All persons are encouraged to report Prohibited Conduct promptly in order to maximize the University's ability to obtain evidence, identify potential witnesses, and conduct a thorough, prompt, and impartial investigation.
 While there are no time limits to reporting Prohibited Conduct, if too much time has passed since the incident occurred, the delay may result in loss of relevant evidence and witness testimony, impairing the University's ability to respond and take appropriate action.